ledbruno/tailor/README.md

 Generate unit tests for the code mentioned above.
 Tests:
 ```

-The code snippet labeled as "Test Code" comes from a **scrapping** on a clojure sorce file.
+The code snippet labeled as "Test Code" comes from a **Shearing** (cutting) on a Clojure source file.

 There are several different ways to get code snippets, take a look on our [shears docs](/doc/shears.md) to know more.